 The non-volatile Status Register bits described in section 6.2 can also be written to as volatile bits.
 This gives more flexibility to change the system configuration and memory protection schemes quickly without waiting for the typical non-volatile bit write cycles or affecting the endurance of the Status Register non-volatile bits.
-To write the volatile values into the Status Register bits, the Write Enable for Volatile Status Register (50h) instruction must be issued prior to a Write Status Register (01h) instruction.
+The Write Enable for Volatile Status Register command must be issued prior to a Write Status Register command and any other commands can't be inserted between them.
+Otherwise, Write Enable for Volatile Status Register will be cleared.
 Write Enable for Volatile Status Register instruction (Figure 7.3) will not set the Write Enable Latch (WEL)bit, it is only valid for the Write Status Register instruction to change the volatile Status Register bit values.